STAIRlab/sees/docs/library/1_Modeling/element/bearing/3714-TripleFrictionPendulumBearing.md

-# Triple Friction Pendulum Bearing Element
+# Triple Friction Pendulum Bearing

 <p>This command is used to construct a Triple Friction Pendulum Bearing
 element object, which is defined by two nodes.
 The element can have zero length or the appropriate bearing height.
-The bearing has unidirectional (2D) or coupled (3D) friction properties (with post-yield stiffening due to the concave sliding surface) for the shear deformations, and force-deformation behaviors defined by UniaxialMaterials in the remaining two (2D) or four (3D) directions.
+The bearing has unidirectional (2D) or coupled (3D) friction properties (with post-yield stiffening due to the concave sliding surface) for the shear deformations, and force-deformation behaviors defined by `UniaxialMaterials` in the remaining two (2D) or four (3D) directions.
 To capture the uplift behavior of the bearing, the user-specified UniaxialMaterial in the axial direction is modified for no-tension behavior.
 P-Delta moments are